Pauline Forde, Art Psychotherapist, EMDR, Relational Couples Counselling.

 Photos & videos

-My fee for individual psychotherapy sessions is charged at £45.00 per 60 minutes session.
+Individual psychotherapy sessions are charged at £50.00 per 60 minutes session.

-Couple sessions usually last 90 minutes and are charged at £75.00, per session.
+Couple sessions are charged at £65.00 and usually last 90 minutes per session.

 Payment should be made by cash or cheque at the end of each session.

-Please note a full 24 hours notice is required for canceled appointments otherwise, the full fee is payable.
+Please note a full 24 hours notice is required for cancelled appointments otherwise, the full fee is payable.

 For specialized work, please get in touch, though please be aware that there may be travel expenses incurred depending upon the venue for treatment.